marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

   }
 }
 ```
-then in the parent components:
+Then in the parent components:

 ```javascript
 <template>